igorgolub/Automation-Test-Project/README.md

 - Using pulic repository https://github.com/camthinguyen/Automation-Test-Project

 #### Step 1 - Pull code Automation-Test-Project from git repository
-- Create folder 'Automation-Test-Project' on your local machine
+- Create folder "Automation-Test-Project" on your local machine
 - Open gitbash
-- Navigate to your directory 'Automation-Test-Project'
+- Navigate to your directory "Automation-Test-Project"
 - Use git init command creates a new Git repository

   `git init`

-- Pull code from git repo 'Automation-Test-Project'
+- Pull code from git repo "Automation-Test-Project"

   `git pull git@github.com:camthinguyen/Automation-Test-Project.git`

 #### Step 2: Change code and push it to github
 - You can change existing code or add new file.
 In this case, I will add a new file temp.txt
 - Commit and push code to github

   `git add .`

   `git commit -m "Add new file"`